MLFlexer/resurrect.wezterm/README.md

 `save_windows` will save windows if true otherwise not.

 ### Limiting the amount of output lines saved for a pane

 `resurrect.set_max_nlines(number)` will limit each pane to save at most `number` lines to the state.
 This can improve performance when saving and loading state.

 ### save_state options

 `resurrect.save_state(state, opt_name?)` takes an optional string argument, which will rename the file to the name of the string.

 ### fuzzy_load opts

 the `resurrect.fuzzy_load(window, pane, callback, opts?)` function takes an optional `opts` argument, which has the following types:

 ```lua
 ---@alias fmt_fun fun(label: string): string
 ---@alias fuzzy_load_opts {title: string, is_fuzzy: boolean, ignore_workspaces: boolean, ignore_tabs: boolean, ignore_windows: boolean, fmt_window: fmt_fun, fmt_workspace: fmt_fun, fmt_tab: fmt_fun }
 ```

 This is used to format labels, ignore saved state, change the title and change the behaviour of the fuzzy finder.

 ### Change the directory to store the saved state

 ```lua
 resurrect.change_state_save_dir("/some/other/directory")
 ```

 > [!WARNING]
 > FOR WINDOWS USERS
 >
-> You must ensure that there is write access to the directory where the state is stored, as such it is suggested that you set your own state directory like so:
+> You must ensure that there is write access to the directory where the state is stored,
+> as such it is suggested that you set your own state directory like so:
+>
 > ```lua
-> resurrect.save_state_dir = "C:\\Users\\Admin\\Desktop\\state\\" -- Set some directory where wezterm has write access
+> -- Set some directory where Wezterm has write access
+> resurrect.save_state_dir = "C:\\Users\\Admin\\Desktop\\state\\"
 > ```

 ### Events

 This plugin emits the following events that you can use for your own callback functions:

 - `resurrect.decrypt.start(file_path)`